oddbird/sliiides/content/hints/camosun.md

 - known: quote-html-all-platforms
   script: |
-    - Which creates a big problem for _design_ specifically
+    - A problem for _design_ specifically
-    - What if you ask for a font my computer doesn't have?
-    - Or a color my screen can't render?
     - In order for HTML to be a _common language_…

 - known: quote-html-no-control